 - Admit or deny the charge.
 This will determine the course of action to be pursued.

 - Provide truthful information regarding the charges.
-It is a Student Judicial Code violation to provide false information to the university or anyone acting on its behalf.
+It is a Student Conduct Code violation to provide false information to the university or anyone acting on its behalf.

 If the charges of academic misconduct are not proven, no record of the allegation will appear on the transcript.